weaveworks/weave/site/how-it-works.md

 arriving at the same shared key.
 To this is appended the supplied password, and the result is hashed through SHA256, to form the final ephemeral session key.
 Thus the supplied password is never exchanged directly, and is thoroughly mixed into the shared secret.
+Furthermore, the rate at which TCP connections are accepted is limited by weave to 1kHz, which twarts online dictionary attacks on reasonably strong passwords.

 The shared key formed by Diffie-Hellman is 256 bits long, appending the password to this obviously makes it longer by an unknown amount, and the use of SHA256 reduces this back to 256 bits, to form the final ephemeral session key.
 This late combination with the password eliminates "Man In The Middle" attacks: sniffing the public key exchange between the two peers and faking their responses will not grant an attacker knowledge of the password, and so an attacker would not be able to form valid ephemeral session keys.

 The same ephemeral session key is used for both TCP and UDP traffic between two peers.